moka-guys/dnanexus_multiqc/README.md

     * `docker pull ewels/multiqc:v1.6`
     * `dx-docker create-asset ewels/multiqc:v1.6`
     * The asset on DNAnexus was then renamed with the following command: `dx mv ewels\\multiqc\\:v1.6 ewels_multiqc_v1.6`
+6. MultiQC parses all files, including any recognised files in the report.
-6. The MultiQC outputs are uploaded to DNAnexus.
+7. The MultiQC outputs are uploaded to DNAnexus.

 ## What are the limitations of this app
 * The project which MultiQC is run on must be shared with the user mokaguys